-(a) A casual employee is an employee who is engaged by the hour and paid as a casual employee.
+(a) A casual employee is an employee who is engaged and paid as a casual employee.

-Casual loading
+(b) Casual loading

-- (b) For each hour worked, a casual employee must be paid: - (i) the minimum hourly rate; and - (ii) a loading of 25% of the minimum hourly rate, for the classification in which they are employed.
+- (i) For each ordinary hour worked, a casual employee must be paid: - the minimum hourly rate; and - a loading of 25% of the minimum hourly rate, for the classification in which they are employed.